bestkb/ABM_py/ODD/ODD.md

 ### Global variables

 -   `decision` -- decision method to be used to make migration decision
+-   `shock_method` -- type of environmental impact simulated, this can be "shock" for a stochastic environmental shock or "slow_onset" for a gradual impact
 -   `mig_util` -- utility to migrate successfully
 -   `mig_threshold` -- wealth threshold to migrate
 -   `num_hh` -- number of households